 Lucknow, the city of Nawabs and Kebabs, has a charm to it that is hard to resist.
 Off the top of the list of things to do at Lucknow, is travelling to the famed Bhool Bhulaiya inside the Bada Imambada, the most distinctive feature of Lucknow’s culture is ‘Tehzeeb’ or the etiquette that the people here have imbibed in them.
 Do not be surprised when a Lucknowite holds the door open for you and says, ‘Pehle Aap’ (You first), it is just another Lucknow thing to do.
 It is but natural for them to do so, having been brought up in a city with a rich heritage and plenty of points of interest.
-For those who want to travel, from a slice of colonial history to modern museums, the city has much to offer and those who want to merely eat, the city welcomes them with Kebabs and Biriyani.
+For those who wish to travel Lucknow, from a slice of colonial history to modern museums, the city has much to offer and those who want to merely eat, the city welcomes them with Kebabs and Biriyani.
 Here we have listed the top things to do and places to see starting with the famous Bhool Bhulaiya.
 Lucknow is very similar to the Deccan city of Hyderabad when it comes to food, etiquette and architecture, you can read our post about top things to do in Hyderabad here.